Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: : Fine-Grained Overlap Compiler

 $\bullet$ \textbf{Tile index identifier:} a program variable (or tuple of variables) that uniquely identifies the tile being processed in a given iteration.

 $\bullet$ \textbf{Tile scheduler:} the loop or control structure that advances the tile index and determines the order in which tiles are visited.

 These annotations can often be derived from existing indexing expressions and loop bounds with minor code changes, as illustrated in the overview section.
+These annotations are compiler metadata.
+They only expose the tile space, the tile identifier, and the mapping from a tile id to logical tensor-axis coordinates. \thiswork{} uses this information to relate the local Triton tile scheduler to the chunk-level schedule.

-\paragraph{Dependency Parsing.} With both the communication schedule and the annotated compute kernel in hand, \thiswork{} constructs a dependence graph over chunks and tiles.
+\paragraph{Dependency Parsing.} With both the communication schedule and the annotated compute kernel in hand, \thiswork{} constructs a dependence graph over chunks and tiles according to the user-specified dependency intent in the plan, including how communication chunks depend on each other and how communication axes map to computation axes.
 For each chunk, we track its producer(s) and consumer(s), as well as any explicit ordering constraints encoded in the communication schedule (e.g., pipeline stages).
-For each tile, we determine which chunks it reads and writes based on its tile index and the tensor layout.
+For each tile, we determine which chunks it reads and writes based on its tile index, tensor layout, and the chunk-to-compute-axis mapping.

 From this graph, the compiler identifies the minimal set of synchronization points needed to respect all data dependencies.
 Concretely, we insert wait operations in the kernel so that a tile that consumes a given chunk cannot start until the corresponding communication operator has completed.
 This synchronization can be implemented using different mechanisms depending on the chosen backend, but is always derived from the same chunk-level dependency structure.